-Humanities Building, University Road, University of Warwick, Coventry, CV4 7AL
+Room 5.39, Faculty of Arts Building, University of Warwick, Coventry, CV4 7AL

-Dr Paul Botley is Associate Professor (Reader), and teaches in the Department of English and Comparative Literary Studies and in the Centre for the Study of the Renaissance.
-He studied at Reading (BA), York (MA) and Cambridge (PhD).
-He has held fellowships at Cambridge University Library, at the University of Bristol, and at Imperial College, London.
-He was Scaliger Fellow at the Warburg Institute, London, for seven years, before joining the department at Warwick.
+I am Professor of Medieval and Renaissance Literature.
+I teach in the Department of English and Comparative Literary Studies and in the Centre for the Study of the Renaissance.
+I studied at Reading (BA), York (MA) and Cambridge (PhD), and I've held research fellowships at Cambridge University Library, at the University of Bristol, and at Imperial College, London.
+I was a research fellow at the Warburg Institute, London, for seven years before joining the department at Warwick.

-Dr Botley's research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; and the history of scholarship.
-His earliest work, and his first two books, focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries.
-His current research centres on the nothern European renaissance of the sixteenth and seventeenth centuries, and focusses on collections of letters.
-In 2012 I published with Dirk van Miert an edition of the letters of the renaissance polymath Joseph Scaliger (d.
+My research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; editorial method; and the history of scholarship.
+My earliest work, and my first two books, focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries.
+My current research centres on the northern European renaissance of the sixteenth and seventeenth centuries, and focusses on collections of letters.
+In 2012 I published with Dirk van Miert an edition of the letters of the formidable renaissance polymath Joseph Scaliger (d.
 1609) in eight volumes.
-More recently, he has published a book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
+More recently, I've published a book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
 1613).

-Dr Botley's research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) has been funded by the Leverhulme Trust.
-This project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
-The edition contains over seven hundred letters, nearly half of which have never been printed, and has now been published in four volumes in Geneva.
-With this edition complete, work is now underway on an edition of Casaubon's correpondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.
+My research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) was funded by the Leverhulme Trust.
+This three-year project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
+The edition contains over seven hundred letters, nearly half printed here for the first time.
+Work is now underway on an edition of Casaubon's correspondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.

 Teaching and supervision